samiux/samiux.github.io/garland.md

 For security purpose, it is NOT recommended to connect Garland via SSH in internet.
 However, you may connect Garland via SSH in intranet.
 The username and password are "garland".
 The IP address of the garland is 192.168.x.200, e.g. 192.168.0.200.

 ### Can Garland decrypt the SSL/TLS traffic?
 Garland cannot decrypt the SSL/TLS traffic well.
 However, it can handle a limited SSL/TLS traffic flow.
 Therefore, it is not ideal for using it as Web Application Firewall (WAF).
-For example, Garland can detect and drop self signed SSL/TLS certificate traffic and etc.
+For example, Garland can detect and drop self signed SSL/TLS certificate traffic, detect and drop malicious JA3 Fingerprint and etc.

 ### Do I also need anti-virus on my computer or laptop?
 Yes, anti-virus is required.
 You are also advised to install the following add-ons or extensions for your browser such as Firefox or Chrome in order to increase the security for surfing the internet.